Skip to main content

 Students consider the complex relationships between bullies, bystanders, allies and targets, as well as the factors that lead to such behaviours.
 They will view media texts: a PSA from Concerned Children's Advertisers (a Canadian organization), as well as a short video from "Childnet International", which be a source for character exploration in the coming lessons.
 Through a structured movement improvisation, and a hot-seating activity, students put their learning into action.

-Assessment for Learning: Appendix 4: Teacher Observation Tracking Sheet
+Assessment for Learning: PDF #1 Observation Tracking Sheet

 Assessment as Learning: Peer feedback, personal writing reflection